Sign Up for Our Newsletter

 CNHED has embraced workforce development as part of its Equitable Communities framework.
 CNHED convenes and engages workforce development provider organizations to advocate for a workforce development system that serves the needs of District’s residents, who are unemployed and hardest to service.

-Over the past several months, we have faced an unprecedented public health crisis that has drastically impacted our work, the work of our members, and the communities we work to serve.
+Throughout the past year, we have faced an unprecedented public health crisis that has drastically impacted our work, the work of our members, and the communities we work to serve.

 The DC Community Anchor Partnership (DCAP) is a collaborative of prominent institutions committed to leveraging their operations to advance equitable economic development in the District of Columbia.